lgironditmetaz/Unity-MobileSDK-Adapter/Documentation/implementation.md

 To display ads on _Android_, you need to embed the _Android SDK_ and the _Google Play Services_ library.

-Since the embedding all _Google Play Services_ dependencies can be a little but cumbersome, this sample includes _PlayServicesResolver_ that will handle this task automatically.
-To configure the version used, you can modify the file ```Assets/PlayServicesResolver/Editor/SmartAdServerDependencies``` (more informartions in the [FAQ](faq.md)).
+Since embedding all _Google Play Services_ dependencies can be a little bit cumbersome, this sample includes _PlayServicesResolver_ that will handle this task automatically.
+To configure the _Google Play Services_ version retrieved, you can modify the file ```Assets/PlayServicesResolver/Editor/SmartAdServerDependencies``` (more informations in the [FAQ](faq.md)).

 Embedding a file in the app for _Android_ is done by creating a directory in the _Plugins_ directory, in this case: ```Assets/Plugins/Android/```.